PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

     Generate new TSIG key with name *NAME* and the specified algorithm. import-tsig-key *NAME* *ALGORITHM* *KEY*
-    Import *KEY* of the specified algorithm as *NAME*.
+    Import *KEY* of the specified algorithm as *NAME*. list-tsig-keys
+    Show a list of all configured TSIG keys.

 ZONE MANIPULATION COMMANDS
 --------------------------